UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: Survey on the Pre-training of Trajectory Embeddings

 \subsubsection{GM-VSAE}

-GM-VSAE~\cite{liu2020online} aims to detect anomalous trajectories by leveraging the VAE framework to model trajectory data as Gaussian distributions in the embedding space.
-It exploits the ability of VAEs to generate data, enabling the online detection of anomalies in trajectories by comparing the original and generated trajectories.
-We consider the trajectory embedding process utilized by GM-VSAE.
+GM-VSAE~\cite{liu2020online} employs the VAE framework to detect anomalous vehicle trajectories by modeling trajectory data as Gaussian distributions in the embedding space.
+By comparing original and generated trajectories, it enables anomaly detection through the VAE's generative capabilities.

-Employing the VAE framework, GM-VSAE utilizes an encoder and a decoder based on LSTM~\cite{hochreiter1997long} networks.
-Given a trajectory $\mathcal T$, the encoder processes the sequence of locations $l_i$ in $\mathcal T$, mapping this input into an embedding space characterized by a multivariate Gaussian distribution.
-The decoder then samples an embedding from this distribution and attempts to reconstruct the trajectory's locations.
-The model is jointly optimized by the reconstruction loss and regularization loss inherent to the VAE framework.
+The method uses LSTM-based~\cite{hochreiter1997long} encoder and decoder networks.
+For a trajectory $\mathcal T$, the encoder maps it to parameters of a multivariate Gaussian distribution.
+The decoder samples from this distribution to reconstruct the trajectory's locations, with the model optimized using reconstruction and VAE regularization losses.